christianbraghette/easyemitter.ts/README.md

 ### `off(type, callFn)`

-Removes a previously registered listener for the specified event type.
+Removes a previously registered listener for the specified event key.

-### `emit(type, data?)`
+### `emit(type, data)`

-Emits an event to all listeners registered for the given type.
+Emits an event to all listeners registered for the given key.

-* `data` is optional payload
+* `data` is required and must match the type in `EventsMap` for the event key.

 ### `wait(type, timeout?)`

-Returns a promise that resolves with the payload of the first event of the given type.
+Returns a promise that resolves with the payload of the first event of the given key.

 * `timeout` is optional and rejects the promise if exceeded.
+The promise rejects with the string "Event timed out" on timeout, or "EventEmitter destroyed" if `destroy()` is called while waiting.

 ### `destroy()`

 Cleans up all listeners, pending waits, and timeouts.
-All pending `wait()` promises are rejected.
+All pending `wait()` promises are rejected with the string "EventEmitter destroyed".

 ---